valendesigns/option-tree/readme.txt

 = 2.5.4 =
 * Hotfix - Support for WordPress 4.2 term splitting.
+* Hotfix - Removed any potential XSS security issues with `add_query_arg` by escaping it.
 * Hotfix - Fixed an issue where Visual Composer was indirectly destroying OptionTree meta box values.
 * Hotfix - Fixed an issue where the select field value was not visible.
 Contributors via github @sabbirk15.